dschnitzler14/BlinkR/testing.md

 ### 4.4 Persistent Storage and Userbase

-- when a new user is generated -> confirmed generation of folder in google drive
+When a new useris generated within the Admin Area terminal messages confirm generation of folder in Google Drive.

 ```R
 button for 1889 clicked;